 The highest-ranking officials (Head of State, Head of Government, Minister, Vice-Minister, Secretary of State or equivalent, high-ranking diplomats) shall not be considered for fellowships.

-Fellowships shall not be granted for treaty-making conferences (Plenipotentiary Conferences, World and Regional Radiocommunication Conferences and World Conferences on International Telecommunications) and for the ITU Council.
+Fellowships shall not be granted for treaty-making conferences (Plenipotentiary Conferences, World and Regional Radiocommunication Conferences and World Conferences on International Telecommunications) and for the ITU Council).
+Additionally, Fellowships shall not be granted to the Radio Assembly [and to the World Telecommunication Standardization Assembly.]

+When granting a fellowship, ITU could exceptionally take into consideration the particular needs of developing countries that have been affected by severe natural disasters during the previous year.

 The above criteria shall be indicated clearly in the invitation letters for events and activities offering fellowship opportunities.